alanng10/Secane/Docue/Base/a.md

 Base include Kernel, Kernel Module, Sand Lang, Class Lang, and built module list.

+Base not include Home fold.

 Base is read only by all client.

+Secane auth info is store in Home Root fold.